-Cambodia re-opened for international trade in the 1980s, opened up to foreign investment in 1994, joined ASEAN in 1999, and finally became a member of the WTO in 2004.
-Its bilateral trade agreement partners include China, Laos, Switzerland, Philippines, Bangladesh, Germany, Malaysia, the United Kingdom, Thailand, Indonesia, Singapore, Vietnam, India, Uganda, Japan, North Korea and South Korea.1
+Cambodia re-opened for international trade in the 1980s, opened up to foreign investment in 1994, joined ASEAN in 1999, and became a member of the WTO in 2004.
+Its bilateral trade agreement partners include China, Thailand, Vietnam, Laos, Switzerland, Philippines, Bangladesh, Germany, Malaysia, the United Kingdom, Indonesia, Singapore, India, Uganda, Japan, North Korea and South Korea.1

 Source: Asian Development Bank.
 “Asian Development Outlook 2016.” p.276.
 Created by ODC, 4 April 2016.
 Licensed under CC-BY-SA-4.0.